North Carolina Department of Revenue: History

 In 1971 the North Carolina General Assembly passed the Executive Reorganization Act.
 The law reformed the Department of Revenue to encompass the office of the commissioner of revenue, the Tax Research Board, and the State Board of Assessment.
 Two years later the title of the head of the department was changed from "commissioner" to "secretary".
+Legislation abolished the State Board of Assessment effective July 1, 1973 and directly assigned the department the responsibility of assessing the value of public utilities' property and overseeing county and municipal assessments of property under their jurisdiction.
 The General Assembly authorized the construction of a new headquarters in Raleigh for the department in 1986, and it was brought into use in 1992.
 The department was equipped with a computer system to host an integrated records database and collect and process taxes electronically in the 1990s; computerization was completed by 1997.
-In January 2011 a Local Government Division was created in the department to advise local government's tax collection, auditing, and other processes.
+In January 2011 a Local Government Division was created in the department to advise local governments' tax collection, auditing, and other processes.

 Structure and function

 The Department of Revenue is an agency represented in the North Carolina Cabinet.
 It collects state taxes and administers tax legislation.
 It also researches taxation and supervises property assessing in the state.
 It is led by the Secretary of Revenue.
 Appointed by the governor, the secretary is an ex officio member of the State Tax Review Board and the North Carolina Local Government Commission.
 Under the secretary are a chief operating officer and five assistant secretaries.
 The Internal Audit Division director, a legislative liaison, public affairs director, chief financial officer, Office of the Taxpayer Advocate director, a human resources director, a general counsel, and an administrative assistant all report to the secretary.
 The assistant secretaries report to the chief operating officer.

 The five assistant secretaries' responsibilities are defined as follows: